aspect-build/aspect-cli/README.md

 sidebar_label: Overview
 ---

-The `aspect` CLI is a drop-in replacement for the `bazel` CLI that comes with Bazel.
+Aspect CLI (`aspect`) is a drop-in replacement for the CLI that comes with [Bazel](http://bazel.build) that adds additional features and extensibility to the popular polyglot build system from Google.

-# Why Aspect CLI
+# Why Aspect CLI?

 Every organization has a different engineering culture and developer stack.
 Bazel was designed for Google's workflows, not yours.